joshuaslate/node-tax-api/README.md

 This is a wrapper for the free (but rate-limited) [TaxAPI.io](https://taxapi.io) API that allows users to get up-to-date U.S. sales tax and EU country VAT tax rates.
 Typings for TypeScript are included and exported.

 ## Usage
+If you have ES6 module support, you can do the following:
 ```ts
 import TaxAPIClient, { TaxAPIClientOptions } from 'node-tax-api';